crowbarz/sysmonmq/README.md

 * Supports customisable sensors that runs a script or command periodically.
 * Supports Home Assistant MQTT discovery auto-configuration for configured monitors.

+## Configuration

+See the sample `sysmonmq.yaml` for a description of the available configuration options.

+The `--dump-config` option will also show the full configuration with all inherited attributes.

 ## Usage

 ```